Rohan9920/Rohan9920.github.io/_projects/Assignment10.md

 # Visualization 1 - Count of buildings binned by floors per county

-The below visualization depicts the count of buildings for each category of binner floors in each county.
+The below visualization depicts the count of buildings for each category of binned floors in each county.
 It gives an idea about the structure of buildings in a county.
-It also gives a hint if a county has more commercial buildings or if it is a more residential area.
+It also gives a hint if a county has more commercial buildings or if it is a residential area.

 In this visualization, I have used the vega-lite json coding style and used 'rect' for marks.
-My other encodings include County on the X axis and total floors on the Y axis that have been binned.
+My other encodings include 'county' on the X axis and total floors on the Y axis that have been binned.

 The default color scheme has been used.
-The different colors indicate the range of number of buildings from which goes up to 500.
+The different colors indicate the range of number of buildings which goes up to 500.

-The dataset has been used for the visualization as is.
-There were no requirements for any external transformations.
-Null and NA values had been checked and none were found.
+No transformations have been made for the dataset.

 The same vega-lite code was chosen from HW9.
-The specifications had to be added to
+The specifications had to be added inside
 ```
 alt.Chart.from_dict()
 ```